rbowsley/lamplighthelp/source/16-12-2_Global_Settings-_Data_to_Store.markdown

 #### Do you want to use simple or tabular attendance information on {{referral}} records?

-   You can add profiles can be added to the attendance table in {{referral}} records using either the default table style or simple search boxes.
+   You can add profiles to the attendance table in {{referral}} records using either the default table style or simple search boxes.
 While in the default table you can add as many attendees in as many different roles as you want, in the simple table view on {{referral}} records you are restricted to three attendees: referrer, service user referred and who they were referred to.

    ![Referral Record Simple Table](16.12.2j.png)